-- (1) The Scottish Ministers may by regulations modify the list in section 3(2) so as to- - (a) add, alter or remove an entry, - (b) limit an entry so as to specify a certain aspect of what a court may do. - (2) An entry included in section 3(2) may relate to anything, at any stage in criminal proceedings- - (a) which can be made or imposed by a court with respect to an offender, or
+- (1) The Scottish Ministers may by regulations modify the list in section 3(2) so as to- - (a) add, alter or remove an entry, - (b) limit an entry so as to specify a certain aspect of what a court may do.

-- (b) to which an offender can otherwise be made subject by a court, except something under which an offender is to be detained in custody. - (3) A general or specific reference to a disposal mentioned in section 3(2) is, in relation to a requirement under section 1(1), to be construed as being to the relevant order or other measure so far as concerning- - (a) an offender's whereabouts in some way, or - (b) an offender's consumption, taking or ingesting of alcohol, drugs or other substances.
+- (2) An entry included in section 3(2) may relate to anything, at any stage in criminal proceedings- - (a) which can be made or imposed by a court with respect to a relevant person, or - (b) to which a relevant person can otherwise be made subject by a court, except something under which a relevant person is to be detained in custody.

+- (3) A general or specific reference to a disposal mentioned in section 3(2) is, in relation to a requirement under section 1(1), to be construed as being to the relevant order or other measure so far as concerning- - (a) a relevant person's whereabouts in some way (including being at, or not being at, a particular place), or - (b) a relevant person's consumption, taking or ingesting of alcohol, drugs or other substances.